-The operation and hospital stay may have been stressful for your child and your family.
+The operation and hospital stay will have been stressful for your child and your family.
 You may notice changes in your child's feelings and behaviours.
 During this time you need to support and reassure your child.
 Everything should be back to normal in a few weeks.

 Complications can occur after you return home.
 Some warning signs of illness are:

-- fever above 37.5 degrees centigrade
+- temperature above 38 degrees centigrade

 - abdominal pain/back pain/shoulder pain

 - increasing breathlessness

 - redness/pus/excessive pain at wound site

 What to do if you are worried

 If your child looks very sick you should call an ambulance to take your child to the nearest hospital.